-Under the Coronavirus Job Retention Scheme (JRS), all UK employers will be able to access support to continue paying part of their employees’ salary for those employees that would otherwise have been laid off during this crisis.
+Under the Coronavirus Job Retention Scheme (CJRS), all UK employers are able to access support to continue paying part of their employees’ salary for those employees that would otherwise have been laid off during COVID19.

 The aim of the scheme, for employees, is to avoid redundancies and protect jobs.
 All employers in the UK will be eligible to participate in the scheme.
 For now, employers will continue to pay the furloughed workers, but at the reduced scheme rate.
-The Government will reimburse the employer.
+The Government then reimburses the employer.
+All employers who make a claim on the scheme will be available on public record.
+If you would like to request that HMRC does not publish these details, you can learn how to do so here.

 Who can claim?